Skip to Content

 |

 If you have ever wondered why your water is making strange noises, rest assured, you are not alone.
 It is common for the average water heater to make a certain amount of noise during operation.
 However, if your water heater is emitting strange sounds on a daily basis, there could be a problem with it that requires repair or maintenance.
-Keep reading to learn why your system is making those loud noises, courtesy of our water heater experts at All City Plumbing.
+Keep reading to learn why your system is making those loud noises, courtesy of our water heater experts at All City Plumbing, Air & Electrical.

 The 5 Most Common Water Heater Noises: